kubohiroya/sheet2form/README.md

 # sheet2form

-Bi directional conversion of form properties and items between Google Spreadsheets in a certain format and Google Forms.
+Bi directional conversion of Google Forms and Google Spreadsheets using Google Apps Scripts handling representations of form properties and items on Google Spreadsheet in a certain format..

 * exportForm:
    create/update your Google Form properties and items by converting Google Spreadsheet content values in a certain format.